 How to play 90 ball bingo

 You’ve got a set of our cards now, so what else do you need?
 A way of calling the numbers, of course!
-Android and Apple apps are available for this, or you could buy a mechanical bingo cage (available on Amazon for around £20) which is a more fun way of doing it.
+Android and Apple apps are available for this, and there’s also an awesome online bingo caller on our sister site WDW Bingo.
+Alternatively you could buy a mechanical bingo cage (available on Amazon for around £20) which is a rather more theatrical way of doing it.
 Turn the handle of the cage to spit out a numbered ball.

 If you do decide to go for the cage, make sure that it has 90 balls (some of them only have 75).